bankproxy/bankproxy/docs/connectors/README.md

 ## net.foodcoops.foodsoft

-This connector uses the REST API to access the financial transactions of an [Foodsoft](https://foodcoops.net) ordergroup.
+This connector uses the REST API to access the financial transactions of a [Foodsoft](https://foodcoops.net) ordergroup.

 - `IBAN`: Dummy IBAN, e.g. `ZZ75FOODSOFT`
 - `InstanceUrl`: The URL of the foodsoft instance, e.g. `https://app.foodcoops.net/demo`